Aurora Reyes Flores: Life

 Reyes was the daughter of the soldier León Reyes and his wife Luisa Flores.
 Her grandfather was general Bernardo Reyes, and her uncle Alfonso Reyes was also a well-known writer and scholar.

+In 1913, Aurora Reyes and her family fell into poverty in the outbreak of the Mexican Revolution, as they were forced to flee their home, partially due to the political allegiance of her father, Captain Leon Reyes.
+Her father remained in hiding, while Aurora and the rest of her family went underground in Mexico City, the capital.
+To stay afloat, Aurora's mother, Luisa Flores, baked bread for her daughters to sell at the Lagunilla market.
+Apart from the comfort of her hometown, Chihuahua, Aurora witnessed first-hand the sacrifices and harshness of life in poverty.

+In an interview from 1953, Reyes reflected on her early life, saying, “I am interested in social issues because I have suffered hunger, I myself have suffered misery… I am concerned for the people because I belong to the people.
+I believe that art has the means to penetrate the emotions of human beings, and that is why it can be a powerful weapon to fight for the people."

+She joined the Escuela Nacional Preparatoria in 1921, but was expelled due to an altercation with another student regarding her family's political association with Diego Rivera and communism.

-Shortly after the outbreak of the revolution, due to the political persecution, her family fled to Mexico City.
-After the situation calmed down, Reyes joined the Escuela Nacional Preparatoria at the age of 13 years, and afterward she visited the Escuela Nacional de Bellas Artes until 1924.
-She married the journalist Jorge Godoy, gave birth to her son Héctor in 1926, and shortly after the divorce of her husband in 1931, she bore her second son Jorge.
+She married the journalist Jorge Godoy, and gave birth to her son Héctor in 1926.
+Shortly after divorcing her husband in 1931, she bore her second son Jorge.

 She had a love interest in Cuban poet Nicolás Guillén.

+Reyes continued her studies, and received a PhD in Art History from Rutgers University, New Jersey, as well as receiving a Bachelor of Arts from the National University of Buenos Aires, Argentina.
+In school, she focused on the history of 20th century Mexican art and muralism history.
+Additionally, in her own studies she specialized in studying female artists.

+Reyes had relationships with artists that she would parallel with.
+She had a strong friendship with Frida Kahlo.
+They were classmates at the Escuela Nacional Prepatoria in the early 1920s; however, Reyes was expelled shortly after enrolling.
+Her expulsion did not keep them apart; photos captured them together and happy.
+They remained friends for the rest of their lives.
+They were important to each other, so much so that Reyes was part of the honor guard at Kahlo's funeral.
+Another friendship that Reyes had was with Concha Michel.
+This friendship flourished when Kahlo got married in the late 1920s.

 Despite her artistic success and outspoken personality, she died nearly forgotten.

-Reyes had relationships with artist that she would parallel with.
-Reyes had a strong friendship with Frida Kahlo.
-They were classmates at the Escuela Nacional Prepatoria in the early 1920s, however, Reyes was expelled shortly after enrolling.
-Her expulsion did not keep them apart, photos captured them together and happy.
-They remained friends for the rest of their lives.
-They were important to each other, so much so that Reyes took part as part of the honor guard at Kahlo's funeral.
-Another friendship that Reyes had was with Concha Michel, this friendship flourished when Kahlo got married in the late 1920s.